Intestacy rules – Who inherits if there is no will?

 How can we Help?

 Going Legal is ready to assist you in bringing a claim by introducing you to an experienced solicitor who will act for you on a genuine no-win, no-fee basis.
-The intestate law is complex and requires experience and knowledge in order to navigate it successfully.
+The intestate law is complex and requires experience and knowledge to navigate it successfully.
 Our expert specialists will quickly be able to evaluate your case, guide you through the process and introduce you to an experienced solicitor who will work for you on a genuine No-Win, No-Fee basis.

 1. What is intestacy?